I worked at poison control for 11 years; I heard a thing or two.

-Your child may be quite intelligent, but that doesn’t mean she won’t go through the same developmental stages as any other child.
+Your child may indeed be very intelligent.
+But that doesn’t mean she won’t go through the same developmental stages as any other child.

 He knows he isn’t supposed to.

-Before about the age of 6 children have very little ability to internalize rules.
-Your toddler or preschooler may behave well when you’re paying attention, because your presence helps him remember what he is and isn’t supposed to do.
+Before about the age of 6 children aren’t very good at internalizing rules.
+Your toddler or preschooler may behave well when you’re paying attention.
+That’s because your presence helps him remember what he is and isn’t supposed to do.

 But left unattended he is likely to go where his curiosity takes him, and your rules won’t follow along.
 It’s important to remember this is normal for his age and doesn’t mean he’s being disobedient.

-You can’t rely on your young child to police herself and it isn’t fair to punish her when she eats those delicious vitamins that look and taste like candy, even though you told her not to.
-You just have to pay attention, keep reminding her of the rules and know that somewhere around first grade she’ll develop the ability to remind herself.
+You can’t rely on your young child to police herself.
+It isn’t fair to punish her for eating those vitamins that look and taste like candy, even though you told her not to.
+You just have to pay attention and keep reminding her of the rules.
+Remember that somewhere around first grade she’ll develop the ability to remind herself.

 Like what you’ve read here?
 Buy the book!